macmanes-lab/protocols/RNATagSeq_polyA_first.md

 #### 13) Cleanup (2x SPRI) to remove adaptors : 1 hour 45 min

-***AL and LK increased to 2x reaction volume with water (added 20 UL of water), we think they just didn't list this step, but they must have done it!!
+  - Increase to 2x reaction volume with water (add 20 UL of water)
   - Add 2x reaction volume Agencourt RNAClean XP beads (80uL) to the sample in new tubes, and mix up/down 10x
   - Incubate at room temperature, on HULA MIXER for 15min
   - Place on magnet for 5 min or until solution is clear